yura-chaikovsky/dominion/README.md

 }
 ```
 #### Annotations
-Annotation comments are declared inside `handlers` functions.
+Annotation comments are declared inside `handler` functions.
 They can be used to add
 some meta information to an endpoint.

 For example, `@path:` annotation can be used to change auto-generated URL of an endpoint: